2010

 None

-The service is fair and unemotional.
-The chefs are not too flexible as there have been time when we tried to return something and the chef actually said no. When the place is busy, they are apt to not want to do special accomodations.
-This is not a place to linger, as they’ll push you out the door.
-Alas, sacrifices have to be made at places with good value like this.
+Hotaru’s service is fair and unemotional but has improved over the years.
+Waiters used to be Japanese but have morphed into Hispanics instead.
+The chefs are not too flexible as there have been times when we tried to return something and the chef actually said no!
+When the place is busy, they are apt to not want to perform any special accommodations.
+Hotaru is not a place to linger, as they’ll push you out the door through indirect pressure.
+Alas, sacrifices have to be made at places with good value like Hotaru.

 Hotaru Japanese on Urbanspoon